LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

     https://luc.box.com/s/2lqak4pbsdcyw08ds3ia,
     for a description of the differences
     between the old videos and the latest update of the online book.

-    Box does not let you stream videos automatically in a *playlist* sequence.

     For those who learn best with
     spoken words combined with written words, the videos should be a good